 The property was first planted in grapes in 1935.
 Some locals say that our property had the best table grapes in the district.
 The table grapes were removed when the Industry lost it’s profitability in the 1980s.
 The property was then “rested” for ten years and used mainly for cattle grazing before we bought it in 1997.

 An interesting feature on our property is the well, dug by an Italian prisoner of war.
 It was made to last with granite rocks and we still use it today for some of our water supply.

 Our property has about 30 acres of Granite Highland bush country similar to the nearby Girraween National Park.
 It features huge granite boulders and native bush.
-A small stream runs through the property with boulder caves and even glow worms for adventurous cavers.
-A waterfall is spectacular after good rainfall.
+A small stream runs through the property and a waterfall is spectacular after good rainfall.